XRPLF/xrpl-dev-portal/content/infrastructure/testing-and-auditing/test-amendments.md

 ---
 html: test-amendments.html
 parent: use-stand-alone-mode.html # "Testing and Auditing"
+seo:
-blurb: You can test proposed amendments before they're enabled on the network.
+    description: You can test proposed amendments before they're enabled on the network.
 labels:
   - Blockchain
 ---